 Date Activity Description

-11 Sep.
+16 Sep.
 Lecture 17 Innovation Reading 15

 What is the product lifecycle?

 Why do we require food product innovation?

-14 Sep.
+19 Sep.
 Lecture 18 Developing new products Reading 16

 What is the new product development process?

 Why is the new product development process important?

-13-14 W'shop 8 Putting it all together, writing commercial reports.
+18-19 W'shop 8 Putting it all together, writing commercial reports.

 Sep.

-18 Sep.
+23 Sep.
 Lecture 19 New product concepts Reading 17

-What is the structure of an effective new food product concept?
+What is the structure of an effective new food product

+concept?

 How does the concept allow food marketers and technologists to work together more effectively?
-21 Sep.
+26 Sep.
 Assignm't.
 2 Submission deadline 3.00 pm.
-Submission via Blackboard 21 Sep.
-Lecture 20 New product specifications What is the product usage cycle?
+Submission via Blackboard 26 Sep.
+Lecture 20 New product specifications Reading 18 What is the product usage cycle?
 How is the product usage cycle used to develop new product specifications?
-Reading 18 20-21 Sep.
-W'shop 9 Commercial presentations - How to design a commercial presentation that sells your idea effectively Workshop preparation exercise.
-25 Sep.
-Lecture 21 Financial analysis and pricing How do we establish a 'base' price for a product?
+25-26 W'shop 9 Commercial presentations - How to design a commercial Workshop Sep. presentation that sells your idea effectively preparation exercise.
+30 Sep.
+Lecture 21 Financial analysis and pricing Reading 19 How do we establish a 'base' price for a product?
 How can products be priced tactically?
-Reading 19 28 Sep.
-Lecture 22 Food product introduction and deletion How are food products introduced to the market?
+3 Oct.
+Lecture 22 Food product introduction and deletion Reading 20 How are food products introduced to the market?
 Why is product deletion an important adjunct to product introduction?
-Reading 20 2 Oct.
-Lecture 23 Market research in new food product development (1) What is the purpose of market research in food product development?
+7 Oct.
+Lecture 23 Market research in new food product development (1) Reading 21 What is the purpose of market research in food product development?
 How do we decide which market research questions to ask?
-Reading 21 5 Oct.
-Lecture 24 Market research in new food product development (2) What is secondary market research, and what is it used for?
+10 Oct.
+Lecture 24 Market research in new food product development (2) Reading 22 What is secondary market research, and what is it used for?
 What is primary qualitative market research and what is it used for?
-Reading 22 4-5 Oct.
-W10 Group present'ns.
-(Set 1) Groups in Set 1 will present the marketing plans for their products in Workshop 11.
-Supporting documents are due 24 hours before, via E-mail to the tutor.
-9 Oct.
-Lecture 25 Market research and new food product development (3) What is primary quantitative market research used for?
+9-10 Oct.
+W10 Group Groups in Set 1 will present the marketing plans for their presentations products in Workshop 10.
+Supporting documents are due (Set 1) 24 hours before, via E-mail to the tutor.
+14 Oct.
+Lecture 25 Market research and new food product development (3) Reading 23 What is primary quantitative market research used for?
 What is a research plan?
-Reading 23 12 Oct.
-Lecture 26 Course round up 11-12 Oct.
-W11 Group present'ns.
-(Set 2) Groups in Set 2 will present the marketing plans for their products in Workshop 12.
-Supporting documents are due 24 hours before, via E-mail to the tutor.
+17 Oct.
+Lecture 26 Course round up 16-17 W11 Group Groups in Set 2 will present the marketing plans for their Oct. presentations products in Workshop 11.
+Supporting documents are due (Set 2) 24 hours before, via E-mail to the tutor.

-First week of Semester 2 is ACADEMIC WEEK 28
+First week of Semester 2 is ACADEMIC WEEK 29

-Lectures end Friday 13 Oct
+Lectures end Friday 18 October

-University Exam Period Second Semester Begins Wednesday 18 October
+University Exam Period Second Semester Begins Monday 21st October until

-Ends Wednesday Saturday 11 November
+Saturday 9th November.

-Assessment
+Assessment | Aromatawai

 All material presented is examinable (except where stated otherwise) by assignments and the final examination.
-All-important assessment information such as due dates and times, content, guidelines and so on are available in this outline and will be further discussed at lectures and, where appropriate, detailed on Blackboard.
+All-important assessment information such as due dates and times, content, guidelines and so on will be discussed at lectures and, where appropriate, detailed on Blackboard.
 Students are responsible for ensuring that they are aware of this information, keeping track of their own progress, and catching up on any missed classes.

-Assessment Due date % of Requirements to pass grade this paper Mid-term test 10 Aug.
-(7-8.00 pm) 20 Terms (cumulative internal @ 40%) Individual assignment 1 14 Aug.
-(3.00 pm) 10 Terms (cumulative internal @ 40%) Individual assignment 2 21 Sep.
-(3.00 pm) 20 Terms (cumulative internal @ 40%) Group assignment 4-12 Oct.
+Assessment Due date % of Requirements to pass grade this paper Mid-term test 15 Aug.
+(7-8.00 pm) 20 Terms (cumulative internal @ 40%) Individual assignment 1 22 Aug.
+(3.00 pm) 10 Terms (cumulative internal @ 40%) Individual assignment 2 26 Sep.
+(3.00 pm) 20 Terms (cumulative internal @ 40%) Group assignment 9-17 Oct.
 10 Terms (cumulative internal @ 40%) Final examination T.B.A.
 40